Bioprotocols/labop/examples/protocols/singlecolor-particle-calibration/artifacts/singlecolor-particle-calibration.md

 35. Transfer 100.0 microliter of `molecular grade H2O` sample to wells E1:H12 of 96 well microplate `calibration plate`.
 This will bring all wells to volume 200 microliter.
 36. Measure fluorescein and bead fluorescence of `calibration plate` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
 37. Measure absorbance of `calibration plate` at 600.0 nanometer.
-38. Import data into the provided Excel file: `molecular grade H2O`, `PBS`, `Fluorescein calibrant`, `Fluorescein calibrant`, `microspheres`, `microspheres`, Dataset: [singlecolor-particle-calibration.xlsx](singlecolor-particle-calibration.xlsx).
+38. Import data into the provided Excel file: Dataset: [singlecolor-particle-calibration.xlsx](singlecolor-particle-calibration.xlsx).

 ---
-Timestamp: 2023-06-08 11:04:00.010326
+Timestamp: 2023-06-08 23:41:20.743422
-Protocol version: v1.0a2-217-gb159177
+Protocol version: v1.0a2-221-gafe71b3